-Too much of the time, generosity and especially giving, is only associated with money.
-But generosity and giving is about the 3 T’s – TIME, TALENT, and TREASURE.
+Too much of the time, generosity, and especially giving, is only associated with money.
+But generosity and giving are about the 3 T’s – TIME, TALENT, and TREASURE.

 2 Corinthians 9:8 (NKJV) – And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work.

-God makes all grace abound toward you and He provides sufficiency in all things for every good work.
-That means your generosity can abound in all of your time, talent, and treasure.
-God has provided an abundant sufficiency for every good work, for every good intent of the heart.
+God makes all grace abound toward you, and He provides sufficiency in all things for every good work.
+Your generosity can abound in your time, talent, and treasure.
+God has provided abundant sufficiency for every good work, for every good intention of the heart.